perltidy/perltidy/docs/ci_update.md

             );
 ```

-Previously, there were a a number of situations where this could not be
+Previously, there were a number of situations where this could not be
 achieved.
 As an example, if the above example had side comments then the
 formatting would be